Best Practices for Email Deliverability

 • Review the target audience

-• Review FC settings
+• Review Frequency Capping (FC) settings

 • Ensure content v/s segment relevancy.